manikcloud/Jenkins-cicd/README.md

 For detailed information on each lesson, see the full course outline below.

 ## Repository Structure

+Each branch in the Jenkins-CICD Simplilearn tutorial can have its own README file with step-by-step instructions for completing the hands-on exercises.

 This repository contains hands-on lab materials on different branches: